-In June 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-12, Compensation Stock Compensation (Topic 718).
+In June 2014, the FASB issued ASU No. 2014-12, Compensation Stock Compensation (Topic 718).
 The ASU clarifies how entities should treat performance targets that can be achieved after the requisite service period of a share-based payment award.
-The accounting standard is effective for interim and annual periods beginning after December 15, 2015.
-The Company is currently in the process of evaluating the impact of the guidance on its financial position, results of operation, and cash flows.
+The accounting standard is effective for interim and annual periods beginning after December 15, 2015 and is not expected to have a material impact on the consolidated financial statements.

-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The ASU provides for a single comprehensive model for use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
 The accounting standard is effective for interim and annual periods beginning after December 15, 2016 with no early adoption permitted.
-The Company is currently in the process of evaluating the impact of the guidance on its financial position, results of operation, and cash flows.
+The Company is required to adopt the amendments in the ASU using one of two acceptable methods.
+The Company is currently in the process of determining which adoption method it will apply evaluating the impact of the guidance on its consolidated financial statements.

-Accounting standards that have been issued by the FASB or other standards-setting bodies that do not require adoption until a future date are not expected to have a material impact on the Company s financial statements upon adoption.
+Other accounting standards that have been issued by the FASB or other standards-setting bodies that do not require adoption until a future date are not expected to have a material impact on the Company s financial statements upon adoption.